 There were two stories yesterday that I told that David said were particularly boring.
 I have no idea what they were.
 We went to Healdsburg yesterday to visit Mary, Peter, Christy and Gavin who were out from DC and NC.
 Very nice to see them, and to have a nice visit.
 We also went to the town of Healdsburg which was very nice.
 A main square with a park surrounded by various stores and restaurants.

+The day started out a little rocky.
+I had my run/walk, David did his exercise and then we went for a walk.
+About half way through the walk, David had a fall, which was pretty frightening.
+Not sure if it was because we went a different way, but he just got his feet caught up, and went over.
+He only had a small scrape on his elbow, but was pretty shaken up.
+We got home, with much effort, and got cleaned up and he took a nap before heading off to Healdsburg.
 It also supplies essential viagra price cloverleafbowl.com nutrients to rejuvenate sluggish reproductive organs and thus makes re-active for further use.
 You can buy tadalafil 20mg resort to Kamagra, which provide relief from male sexual disorder.
 Death of Spouse: ED can also viagra sale in canada be caused by the side effects of: Certain illegal drugs Diabetes Heart problem Obesity Cancer, and Neurological disorders Examining thoughts and beliefs – Why some men remain silent?
 Super kamagra uk Men who relate sexual satisfaction with performance may feel emotionally burdened while suffering from ED.
 Truth: – It is a common misconception that female sexual dysfunction does not require medical or physical condition. cost viagra cialis

 This morning, we did the same, but David insisted on getting back on the horse, and we took our old route, and he walked the usual distance, even though he was a little sore.
 Then Alex and Theo came to spend the night.
 Claire is in Aurora, Il, taking some classes in preparation for teaching in Paris so we had a boys day/night.
 We had a nice afternoon, and I took advantage of Alex being there to do some shopping.
 I had also made arrangements for a tennis pro to work with David, and we went to meet him at 4:30.
 It was great, again, and afterwards, David wondered why he didn’t have any pain or discomfort playing tennis, but does when he is just sitting.
 I told him that moving sometimes helps alleviate the pain from a fall like that, or at least distracts you from it.
 We had a nice dinner, and then, since I did’t write the blog last night (sorry) we just had Paris Reborn.
 We will have a great day with Alex and Theo tomorrow!